You’ve seen these 0% balance transfer offers advertised before?

 Wouldn’t it be great if there were companies that offered to take over your current debt, not charge you any interest, and allowed you to pay that debt off on your own terms?
 Unfortunately, these companies don’t exist and if they did they went out of business long ago.
 Which leads us to those credit card companies and banks that do provide 0% offers in an effort to secure your balance transfer.
 Regardless of the specific 0% offer, consider this regarding these companies.

-- They are in the business of making money by providing other people credit.
-They make their money by charging interest and service fees on the balance. (translation; if they can get you to transfer your debt balance they can eventually charge you interest)
+- Are in the business of making money by providing other people credit.
+They make their money by charging interest and service fees on the balance.
+(Translation; if they can get you to transfer your debt balance they can eventually charge you interest.)

-- They understand their customers – individuals who purchase with credit are often likely to use their card for new purchases, rather than just using the card for a one-time balance transfer. (translation; you have another credit card so you will use it )
+- Understand their customers – individuals who purchase with credit are often likely to use their card for new purchases, rather than just using the card for a one-time balance transfer.
+(Translation; you have another credit card so you will use it.)

-- They understand that most individuals that transfer balances are comfortable with carrying debt and making monthly payments, and in most cases will only make the minimum payment. (translation; once you use their credit card you will be ok with making minimum payments and paying interest )
+- Know that most individuals that transfer balances are comfortable with carrying debt and making monthly payments, and in most cases will only make the minimum payment.
+(Translation; once you use their credit card you will be ok with making minimum payments and paying interest. )

-- They understand that the probability of those transferred balances being paid off within the introductory period is very low.
-Their “banking” (pardon the pun) on the fact that you won’t pay your balance off and then they can charge you interest and/or service fees. (translation; we are going to make money off of you. )
+- Understand that the probability of those transferred balances being paid off within the introductory period is very low.
+Their “banking” (pardon the pun) on the fact that you won’t pay your balance off and then they can charge you interest and/or service fees.
+(Translation; we are going to make money off of you.)

-- They understand that the process of paying off debt is much more than simple mathematics. (translation; even though the 0% offer will save you money in the short-term, we know you won’t take advantage of it – so we will end up charging you interest anyways. )
+- Recognize that the process of paying off debt is much more than simple mathematics.
+(Translation; even though the 0% offer will save you money in the short-term, we know you won’t take advantage of it – so we will end up charging you interest anyways. )